trevorbox/service-mesh-patterns/egressgateway-originate-tls/README.md

 How should the DestinationRule be configured for this use case?
 Is there any example available?

-Example service mesh, application and egressgateway deployment can be found here to replicate the issue: <https://github.com/trevorbox/service-mesh-patterns/tree/destinationrule-tls-origination/egressgateway-originate-tls>
+Example service mesh, application and egressgateway deployment can be found here to replicate the issue.

 ## Create root ca configmap